You should arrive at the airport for your overnight flight to Johannesburg.

 4* Mowana Lodge - Kasane

 After breakfast we cross back into Zambia across the Chobe River and drive back to Livingstone airport.
-From Livingstone we fly to Cape Town via Johannesburg and transfer to our hotel, the four-star Southern Sun Waterfront Hotel for four nights bed and breakfast, beautifully located within walking distance of the V&A Waterfront.
+From Livingstone we fly to Cape Town, via Johannesburg and transfer to our hotel, beautifully located within walking distance of the V&A waterfront.
+Backed by ever-present blue skies and the iconic Table Mountain, fringed with white sand beaches and the nearby fertile, seemingly never-ending valleys of the Winelands, South Africa’s ‘Mother City’, was the first settlement founded by Europeans and now it’s a lively, cosmopolitan centre.

 View hotel details